zhuolinzhang/Hbb/README.md

 This repository is about my ZH(bb) analysis macros.

 `ZpeakSig` is about the analysis of Z to mu+ mu-.
 This analyzer can only produce `TH1` histograms. `ZH` contains the analyzer and plot macros in my ZH(bb) work.
 The subfolder `plot` includes macros which I use to plot histograms, stack histograms, the ratio of Data/MC and the ratio of sideband/signal region .
-The plot macro is an OOP macro which can plot histograms of MC samples and data easily and plot Data/MC of different categories. .
+The plot macro was written in OOP.
 The class `Hist` is defined in `plotConfig.py`.
-The functions of plot are in `plotConfig.py`.
+The functions of plot are in `plotHelper.py`.

 `Cutflow` include three files. `cutFlowCalc.py` is the analysis about the cut-flow of ZH cuts. `transferTxtToTex.py` can transfer a `.txt` which delimiter by tab to a `.tex` using `pandas`.
 The other is the fit of the invariant mass spectrum of dijet.